 While you and I pay for the water we use every day, companies in the coal sector get away with paying risible prices, or nothing at all, while showing their gratitude with pollution and over-abstraction, writes Asger Mindegaard.

-The coal industry in Germany, Poland and the Czech Republic (the most coal-heavy EU countries) is getting a free-ride for using public water resources while polluting precious fresh water reserves with mercury, sulphates and other dangerous substances.
+The coal industry in Germany, Poland and the Czech Republic (the most coal-heavy EU countries) is getting a free-ride for using public water resources while polluting precious fresh water reserves with mercury, sulphates and other dangerous substances, shows a new report released by the European Environmental Bureau.

 While normal people pay between €2.75 and €5.5 for one m³ of drinking water in the three countries, coal companies consume, pollute and displace millions m³ of groundwater for free or at drastically reduced prices.
 In the case of North Rhine-Westphalia, the only German region where the coal industry pays for water, people pay 100 times more than coal companies for the water they use.
 The situation is an almost absurd inversion of the ‘polluters pay’ principle, on which EU environmental laws are based.